Your health directly affects your performance in (and out) of the water. So this is an important topic.

 It may be impossible to eliminate your exposure to xenoestrogens completely.
 They can cause a myriad of health issues ranging from cancer to infertility.
 I urge you to make these changes to improve your and your family’s health.

 When you decide to buy new shampoo, go to http://www.ewg.org and check to see which are free of parabens and purchase a recommended brand.
-As your cookware needs to be replaced, why not purchase a cast iron or ceramic instead?
+As your cookware needs to be replaced, why not purchase a cast iron, stainless steel or ceramic instead?

-A few slight changes can give you a healthier, less toxic, and leaner life in only a few weeks.
+A few slight changes can give you a healthier, less toxic, and leaner body in only a few weeks.